luttje/filament-user-attributes/README.md

     }
     ```

-    *This is so the traits we just added can add and sort the user attribute fields and columns.*
+    *Renaming is required so the trait can have control over the form and table.*

-5. Finally you need to show the user attributes configuration form somewhere.
-You can create your own resource completely or inherit from the `UserAttributeConfigResource` class:
+Finally you need to show the user attributes configuration form somewhere.

+5. Create a resource and inherit from the `UserAttributeConfigResource` class:

     ```php
     namespace App\Filament\Resources;